-14. The [Director-General: Justice and Constitutional Development] Secretary-General of the Office of the Chief Justice shall, subject to the directions of the Minister, be charged with the general administration of this 10 Act.".
+14. The [Director-General: Justice and Constitutional Development] 10 Secretary-General of the Office of the Chief Justice shall, subject to the directions of the Minister, be charged with the general administration of this Act.".

-- 15. Section 65 of the Criminal Law (Sexual Offences and Related Matters) Amendment Act, 2007, is hereby amended- - (a) by the substitution for subsection (3) of the following subsection:
+- 14. Section 65 of the Criminal Law (Sexual Offences and Related Matters) 15 Amendment Act, 2007, is hereby amended- - (a) by the substitution for subsection (3) of the following subsection: - "(3) The Minister [must, after consultation with] and the Cabinet members responsible for safety and security, correctional services, social development and health [and the National Director of Public Prosecutions] must, not later than 30 September of every year- - (a) [within one year] after the [implementation] commencement of section 14 of [this] the Judicial Matters Amendment Act, 2015, each submit reports, as prescribed, to Parliament by each Department or institution contemplated in section 63(2) on the implementation of 25 this Act; and - (b) [every year thereafter submit such reports to Parliament] report thereon to a committee or committees of Parliament sitting jointly or separately as determined by Parliament."; and

-"(3) The [Minister must, after consultation with the cabinet members responsible for safety and security, correctional services, social development and health] Directors-General: Justice and Correctional Services, Social Development and Health, the National Commissioner of the South African Police Service, the National Commissioner of Correctional Services and the National Director of Public Prosecutions must each-
+(b) by the addition of the following subsection:

-- (a) [within one year] after the [implementation] commencement of [this] section 15 of the Judicial Matters Amendment Act, 2015, [submit] in the annual reports of their respective Departments or institutions to Parliament as referred to in section 40 of the Public Finance Management Act, 1999 (Act No. 1 of 1999), [by each Department or institution contemplated in section 63(2)] include a separate part setting out that Department's or institution's activities and role on the implementation of this Act; and - (b) [every year thereafter submit such reports to Parliament] account thereon to a committee or committees of Parliament, sitting jointly or separately, as determined by Parliament."; and - (b) by the addition of the following subsection:
+"(4) The Cabinet members referred to in subsection (3) must, in their individual reports, that are referred to in subsection (3), report on the implementation of the training courses contemplated in section 66.".

-"(4) The Director-General: Health, the National Commissioner of the South African Police Service and the National Director of Public Prosecutions must, in their individual reports, that are referred to in subsection (3), report on the implementation of the training courses contemplated in section 66."
+Amendment of section 66 of Act 32 of 2007 as amended by by section 33 of Act 42 of 2013

-Amendment of section 66 of Act 32 of 2007 as amended by section 33 of Act 42 of 40 2013
+15. Section 66 of the Criminal Law (Sexual Offences and Related Matters) Amendment Act, 2007, is hereby amended by the deletion of subsection (5)(b).

-16. Section 66 of the Criminal Law (Sexual Offences and Related Matters) Amendment Act, 2007, is hereby amended by the deletion of subsection (5)(b).
+- 16. Section 1 of the South African Judicial Education Institute Act, 2008, is hereby amended- - (a) by the deletion of the definition of "Director-General"; - (b) by the substitution for the definition of "Department" of the following definition:

-- 17. Section 1 of the South African Judicial Education Institute Act, 2008, is hereby 45 amended- - (a) by the deletion of the definition of "Director-General"; and - (b) by the substitution for the definition of "Department" of the following definition: - "Department" means the [Department of Justice and Constitutional 50 Development] Office of the Chief Justice;".
+"Department" means the [Department of Justice and Constitutional Development] Office of the Chief Justice;"; (c) by the insertion after the definition of "Minister" of the following definitions: